Phenobarbital: Names

-Phenobarbital is the INN and phenobarbitone is the BAN.
+Phenobarbital is the International Nonproprietary Name (INN) and phenobarbitone is the British Approved Name (BAN).

 Synthesis

 Barbiturate drugs are obtained via condensation reactions between a derivative of diethyl malonate and urea in the presence of a strong base.
 The synthesis of phenobarbital uses this common approach as well but differs in the way in which this malonate derivative is obtained.
-The reason for this difference is due to the fact that aryl halides do not typically undergo nucleophilic substitution in Malonic ester synthesis in the same way as aliphatic organosulfates or halocarbons do.
+The reason for this difference is because aryl halides do not typically undergo nucleophilic substitution in Malonic ester synthesis in the same way as aliphatic organosulfates or halocarbons do.
 To overcome this lack of chemical reactivity two dominant synthetic approaches using benzyl cyanide as a starting material have been developed:

 The first of these methods consists of a Pinner reaction of benzyl cyanide, giving phenylacetic acid ethyl ester.
 Subsequently, this ester undergoes cross Claisen condensation using diethyl oxalate, giving diethyl ester of phenyloxobutandioic acid.
 Upon heating this intermediate easily loses carbon monoxide, yielding diethyl phenylmalonate.
 Malonic ester synthesis using ethyl bromide leads to the formation of α-phenyl-α-ethylmalonic ester.
-Finally a condensation reaction with urea gives phenobarbital.
+Finally, a condensation reaction with urea gives phenobarbital.

 The second approach utilizes diethyl carbonate in the presence of a strong base to give α-phenylcyanoacetic ester.
 Alkylation of this ester using ethyl bromide proceeds via a nitrile anion intermediate to give the α-phenyl-α-ethylcyanoacetic ester.
 This product is then further converted into the 4-iminoderivative upon condensation with urea.
 Finally acidic hydrolysis of the resulting product gives phenobarbital.

 A new synthetic route based on diethyl 2-ethyl-2-phenylmalonate and urea has been described.